 Fee | 1 Serviced Hut Ticket |

-Altitude | 1300 m |
+Altitude | 1310 m |

 On the return leg, you can retrace you steps back the way you came.
 Alternatively, you can return via Flora Hut.
 For the latter option, continue just uphill of the Mt Arthur Hut to a track junction, where you can turn off to Flora Hut.
-It is 2.8 km to Flora Hut and downhill most of the way.
+It is 2.8 km (1 hr) to Flora Hut and downhill most of the way.
 The first kilometre passes through tussock, which allows good views of Mt Arthur and Gordon’s Pyramid.
 The track then enters beech forest, through which it continues for the remainder of the decent to Flora Hut.
 The track is tramping grade and is certainly more challenging than Mt Arthur Track, so it would be wise to wear decent outdoor footwear if you intend to do this circuit.
-Once at Flora Hut, head back along the 4WD road for 2 km back to Flora car park.
+Once at Flora Hut, head back along the 4WD road for 2 km to Flora car park.

 See the Mountain Safety Council website for useful information on preparing for the outdoors.